StrikingLoo/strikingloo.github.io/wiki-articles/rambling.md

 ---

-### Bill Gates' hidden agenda?

-Whenever Bill Gates releases his yearly 'books to read' list, I find that none of the books he recommends are interesting or seem useful to me.
-I wonder if he just uses the enormous influence he has in this regard to signal-boost whatever books reflect his worldview or opinions the most, instead of actually trying to do the recommendations which provide the most value.
-It may also be that since this is annual, he recommends books under time constraints (books that came out in the last year) instead of sampling from his "global" books list, which contains the best books ever.

----

 ### Overdoing it as fault tolerance

 This came to me due to my current Japanese studying schedule of 1.30hs a day, every day of the week.
 My smart goal is to keep learning 15 new words from JLPT3 deck every day.